Frequently Asked Questions

 Sorry.
 There’s no “squatting” the same room from year to year.
 If your current room is available when it’s your turn to pick your room for next year, then you can pick it.
 (You still have to completely move everything out for the summer.)

-The students who have earned the most credit hours at the and of the fall semester go first; those with the least number of credit hours go last.
+The students who have earned the most credit hours at the end of the fall semester go first; those with the least number of credit hours go last.

 Your time slot begins at your assigned time, but it remains open from then on until the close of selection for that type of room.
 See Timeline on the first page.

-You must both request each other as roommates on the contract and request form.
+You must both request each other as roommates on the housing license and request form.
 Make sure you have done this step.
 If you have, it will say “confirmed” by your roommate request.
 If your friend has not requested you, it will say “unconfirmed” by your roommate request.
 You may request up to two roommates; if you want to select a triple room you must request two roommates.

 If you have requested each other, the first one of you who logs in to pick a room will be able to automatically bring the other one(s) in with you to that same housing assignment.